porfiriopaiz/blog/posts/irc-con-irssi.en.rst

-Once you've added all your channels of interest from the Freenode server and saved the changes, you only need to run in a terminal the ``irssi`` command and automatically you will be connected to the server and all the channels you've added without needing to authenticate manually and without risking anyone can read your password while you type it.
+Once you've added all your channels of interest from the Freenode server and saved the changes, you only need to run in a terminal the ``irssi`` command and automatically you will be connected to the server and all the channels you've added without needing to authenticate manually and without risking anyone from reading your password while you type it.
 All this from a terminal.